alexandragibbon/StatProg-HHU/termpaper/exam_info.md

 # 2. Oral exam

-In the oral exam, you will be asked to
+1. You will be asked to answer a Q&A session on the lecture content.
-1. Present your group's solution, focusing on interpretation.
+2. We will randomly ask you to present one or two of the exercises.
-2. Answer a Q&A session, both on your solution and lecture contents.
+3. We will ask you some questions about the remaining exercises.